 At the end of the term, if an undergraduate student’s cumulative grade point average falls below a 2.0 (C) average, the student will receive an academic warning.
 If at the end of the next term of enrollment, the cumulative GPA remains below 2.0, the student's educational benefits will be terminated and the DVA will be notified of the student's unsatisfactory progress for VA pay purposes.
 Students must meet the conditions for UF readmission to become eligible again for VA educational programs.

 Inquiries related to Social Security benefits should be directed to the student’s local Social Security Office.
 The Office of the University Registrar will complete enrollment certificates issued by the Social Security Administration for students eligible to receive educational benefits, as long as the student is a full-time undergraduate.

-A full-time undergraduate load for Social Security benefits is 12 credit hours per semester; a full-time graduate load is nine hours.
+A full-time undergraduate load for Social Security benefits is 12 credits per semester; a full-time graduate load is nine credits.